MichaelRFox/fxToolTip.js/README.md

 Lastly, the [fxToolTip.create()](#fxToolTip.create) method adds event listeners (mouseover, mouseout, and mousemove) for each [fxToolTip object](#The-fxToolTip-object) which call internal fxToolTip.js methods: mouseOver(), mouseOut(), and mouseMove() which act as dispatchers for showing, hiding, and moving tooltips.
 The [fxToolTip.create()](#fxToolTip.create) method also adds an onresize event listener to the window element to keep track of the document viewport size.

-Upon each call of the [fxToolTip.create()](#fxToolTip.create) method, a unique [fxToolTip object](#The-fxToolTip-object) is created which contains all of the options necesary to style, position, and hide the tooltip.  fxToolTip.js maintains an internal stack of all of the [fxToolTip objects](#The-fxToolTip-object).
+Upon each call of the [fxToolTip.create()](#fxToolTip.create) method, a unique [fxToolTip object](#The-fxToolTip-object) is created which contains all of the options necessary to style, position, and hide the tooltip.  fxToolTip.js maintains an internal stack of all of the [fxToolTip objects](#The-fxToolTip-object).
 When the cursor hovers over a target element, fxToolTip.js determines which [fxToolTip object](#The-fxToolTip-object) is associated with that element, and alters the .fxToolTip, .fxToolTip::after, and .fxToolTipTarget style rules according to the options set for that tooltip.
 This allows for unique tooltips to be created, removed, and dynamically styled.

 [:house: top](#top)